lostcatproductions/lostcatproductions.github.io/_posts/2024-07-09-back-to-fulltime.md

 As for the beta boards, yes, those will still work.
 I'm getting the byte-swapper boards sent back to me and I'll mail them out once I do.
 They'll come "some assembly required," but everyone will get one.

 Hopefully in the next little while, we'll drop a v0.4 that can actually run something.

+P.S. om the prices.
+OSD3358 has been [showing good stock](https://octopart.com/osd3358-512m-bsm-octavo+systems-86815982?r=sp) and prices have been steadily falling over the past six months.
+They're still almost double where they were from pre-pandemic, but I think no one should be expecting that to ever return.
+We're in a post-COVID, high-inflation economy right now and we're all going to have to adjust.